PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_dev_environment_installation.md

 # Snapdragon Development Environment Installation
-In order to get your snapdragon into the air, a few things need to be installed on your local PC.
+In order to get your Snapdragon into the air, a few things need to be installed on your local PC.

+> ***Note*** The proper firmware for the Qualcomm Snapdragon Flight is not built and downloaded by QGroundControl by default.

-## Set up development environment
+## Set up Development Environment
 Add your user to the dialout group:

 `sudo usermod -a -G dialout $USER`

 Log out and back in

 Download this script and run it on your machine:

 ```
 cd ~